madlag/bikeai/README.md

 The notebook shows how to create a `%ai` **jupyter magic** to fill a new cell with a copilot suggestion.

-The nice thing about jupyter is that you can play with 'magics' inside the notebook itself, you don't need any server javascript trick.
+(The nice thing about jupyter is that you can play with 'magics' inside the notebook itself, you don't need any server javascript trick.)

+You can then use the copilot to develop and augment your own magic commands...

-More to come...
+More to come.